strato-net/strato-platform/strato/identity-provider/README.md

 5. The `strato-getting-started` directory has an `identity-provider` subdirectory from which files will be mounted onto the docker container.
 These files include `identity-provider/certs/rootPriv.pem`, `identity-provider/certs/rootCert.pem`, and `identity-provider/idconf.yaml`.
 These files are not included in the docker image for security reasons, as they contain sensitive information.
 If you do not provide these files within the `identity-provider` subdirectory, the identity docker images will not build.

+6. The configuration file `identity-provider/idconf.yaml` contains a list of realm-specific information.
+Each realm's details is grouped in a single yaml list element.
+The minimum realm details to provide are
+  a. `discoveryUrl` for the realm (needed to extract the issuer information and token endpoint)
+  b. `clientId` for the identity server
+  c. `clientSecret` for the identity server
+In addition, you may also choose to specifiy
+  d. `realmName` for readability's sake (does not affect functionality)
+  e. `nodeUrl` of the STRATO node to query and post transactions to.
+By default this will be `https://node2.<realmName>.blockapps.net`
+  f. `fallbackNodeUrl` of another STRATO node in case the first one is unresponsive.
+By default this will be `https://node1.<realmName>.blockapps.net`
+  g. `userRegistryAddress` the address of the UserRegistry contract.
+By default this will be the location hardcoded in new genesis blocks: `0x720`.
+    *Note:* if using an older genesis block, you will not have this contract and should manually post it to the network, noting the address, code hash, and associated table name in cirrus.
+  h. `userRegistryCodeHash` the code hash of the UserRegistry contract mentioned above.
+By default this will be the code hash of the hardcoded contract.
+If using an older genesis block, please see the note under `userRegistryAddress`
+  i. `userTableName` the associated table name in cirrus for `User` contracts.
+By default this will be `User`.
+If using an older genesis block, please see the note under `userRegistryAddress`

 7. Keep in mind the client credentials you provide use MUST already have keys within the vault specified, and have a cert registered on the associated network.

 ### Things to consider when updating/restarting an identity server